kristofzerbe/kiko.io/source/_posts/2022/Creating-Icon-Font-from-SVG-Files.md

         |-- uE007-cloud.svg
 ```

 Now the order of the SVG files doesn't matter anymore.
-Just copy a new SVG file into the folder and rename it with a currently unused Unicode.
+I just copy a new SVG file into the folder and rename it with a currently unused Unicode.

 ---